The stress process and the growth trajectories of depressive symptoms: Is there a racial difference?

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zhao, Na, "The stress process and the growth trajectories of depressive symptoms: Is there a racial difference?"
 (2010).
 Sociology - Dissertations.
-Paper 65.
+65.